fun-with-serverless/pytest-lambda-workshop/docs/part1/using-pytest.md

 ## Exercise
 Now, try writing two additional unit tests for the `BookTicketFunction` lambda:

-1. **Test for failure when name or ticket_count are missing**: Create a test that sends an event without a name or ticket_count and checks that the handler function returns a response with a status code of 400.
+1. **Test for failure when ticket_count are missing**: Create a test that sends an event without a ticket_count and checks that the handler function returns a response with a status code of 400.

 2. **Test for failure when ticket_count is not a string**: Create a test that sends an event where ticket_count is not a string (for example, it could be a number) and checks that the handler function returns a response with a status code of 400.